prabin172/DA_GestureRecognition-clean/wiki/concepts/controller.md

 *Kills: "you tuned τ to make your preferred method win."*
 Rather than pick one τ and compare success rates there (which invites exactly that objection), fix a **false-activation budget** (1% or 0.5%) and, per method, find the *smallest* τ that meets it (`scripts/controller/controller_robust.py:246-282`) — this is a deployment-standard way to set an operating threshold and requires no tuning against the outcome metric at all.
 Compare task-success and mean-cost **at each method's own budget-meeting τ\***, not at a shared τ.
 The full τ-frontier (task-success vs false-activation, swept over the same `TAUS` list as the prototype, `scripts/controller/controller_robust.py:47`) is also reported (`frontier.csv`) for the plot showing the whole tradeoff curve, not just the one operating point.

-### What the three locks jointly establish
+### What the three locks jointly establish — 2026-07-20: this no longer holds as a single unified claim
-Across 120 random System Input assignments × 2 outcome models × a 6-point critical-cost sweep × a tuning-free operating point, two claims survive every knob: **(1) mae compounds worst** (highest cost/lowest success at essentially every configuration tried) and **(2) calibration governs the safety/throughput trade** (the best-calibrated init, supLP120, reaches a given false-activation budget at the lowest τ, hence completes tasks faster at the same safety level).
-See [[phase3-controller]] for the exact locked numbers.
+**Original claim (original checkpoint):** across 120 random System Input assignments × 2 outcome models × a 6-point critical-cost sweep × a tuning-free operating point, two claims survived every knob:
+(1) mae compounds worst, (2) calibration governs the safety/throughput trade.

+**On the independently-retrained checkpoint, the three locks no longer agree on claim (1).** Lock 1 (120 *random* assignments, averaged) still shows mae worst.
+Locks 2 and 3 — which both evaluate on the one *fixed* reliability-ranked assignment (`reliability_ordered_vocab`, same mechanism as the prototype's `build_mapping`, §8) rather than Lock 1's 120 random draws — now show **supLP120** as worst at harsh penalties (Lock 2: mean cost 237,681 vs mae's 123,015 at C_crit=∞) and at k=1 iso-safety cost (Lock 3).
+This is a real, mechanistically-explained divergence (§10's "confident false-critical-activation" mode, more pronounced on this checkpoint), not a bug or a coding error — but it means the *design's own purpose* (showing the ordering is invariant to which knob you turn) is the thing that broke: the three locks now point at two different "worst" methods depending on whether you use the randomized or the fixed-reliability-ranked assignment.
+Claim (2), calibration governs safety/throughput, holds up better — supLP120 remains best-calibrated (unchanged, R4a) and reaches a given false-activation budget at a low τ in both runs — but even there the specifics moved (supLP120 no longer has the strictly-lowest τ* at k=1;
+mae now does, at 0.93 vs supLP120's 0.97).
+Full numbers: [[phase3-controller]] and
+`paper/paper_results.md` R5 (2026-07-20 update).

 ## 10. The honest finding baked into the design